AirGrid/docs/docs/publishers/faq.md

 If you need want to report by AirGrid spend you can filter your Xandr reporting by the seat ID: `12024`.

+### How does your SDK affect the performance of my site?

+Great question!
+We have a whole [perfomance document](./performance.md) detailing this exact question, please check it out!